-While this rule revises the NCP, it is not a typical regulatory change since it does not automatically impose costs.
+While this rule proposes to revise the NPL, an NPL revision is not a typical regulatory change since it does not automatically impose costs.
 As stated above, adding sites to the NPL does not in itself require any action by any party, nor does it determine the liability of any party for the cost of cleanup at the site.
 Further, no identifiable groups are affected as a whole.
 As a consequence, impacts on any group are hard to predict.
 A site's inclusion on the NPL could increase the likelihood of adverse impacts on responsible parties (in the form of cleanup costs), but at this time EPA cannot identify the potentially affected businesses or estimate the number of small businesses that might also be affected.

-The Agency does expect that the listing of the sites in this NPL rule could significantly affect certain industries, or firms within industries, that have caused a proportionately high percentage of waste site problems.
+The Agency does expect that placing the sites in this proposed rule on the NPL could significantly affect certain industries, or firms within industries, that have caused a proportionately high percentage of waste site problems.
 However, EPA does not expect the listing of these sites to have a significant economic impact on a substantial number of small businesses.

 In any case, economic impacts would occur only through enforcement and cost-recovery actions, which EPA takes at its discretion on a site-by-site basis.
-EPA considers many factors when determining enforcement actions, including not only the firm's contribution to the problem, but also its ability to pay.
+EPA considers many factors when determining enforcement actions, including not only a firm's contribution to the problem, but also its ability to pay.
 The impacts (from cost recovery) on small governments and nonprofit organizations would be determined on a similar case-by-case basis.

-For the foregoing reasons, I hereby certify that this rule does not have a significant economic impact on a substantial number of small entities.
-Therefore, this regulation does not require a regulatory flexibility analysis.
+For the foregoing reasons, I hereby certify that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+Therefore, this proposed regulation does not require a regulatory flexibility analysis.